-- Quaker Life supports Quaker communities in their life and worship, oversees Quaker outreach, provides training and organises events for children and young. - Quaker Peace & Social Witness runs programmes supporting peace, economic justice, sustainability and criminal justice, through campaigning, training, placements, community empowerment and by supporting Quakers in local activity. - Quaker Church Affairs manages the governance, events, and the shared identity and discernment of Quakers.
-It is underpinned by work on equity and justice in these structures. - Quaker Communications & Fundraising promotes public awareness of Quakerism, provides advocacy, media, web and publications services to the organisation, and oversees fundraising from Quakers, Quaker meetings and Trusts. - Quaker Finance & Property oversees the budget and finances of BYM, the work of our commercial trading subsidiary and our ethical investment portfolio and properties. - Quiet Company is our wholly-owned trading subsidiary.
-It operates Friends House as a major conference venue and runs the building facilities.
-It also runs our Yorkshire office and Swarthmoor Hall, the historic home of Quakerism located in Cumbria.
-Each year, the Company gift-aids any profits or surplus to the charity to support and enable Quaker work www.quietcompany.co.uk.
+- Quaker Life supports Quaker communities in their life and worship, oversees Quaker outreach, provides training and organises events for children and young people.

+- Quaker Peace & Social Witness runs programmes supporting peace, economic justice, sustainability and criminal justice, through campaigning, training, placements, community empowerment and by supporting Quakers in local activity.

+- Quaker Church Affairs manages the governance, events and the shared identity and discernment of Quakers.
+It is underpinned by work on equity and justice in these structures.

+- Quaker Communications &

+Fundraising promotes public awareness

+of Quakerism by providing advocacy,

+media, web and publications services to

+the organisation.
+It also raises funds from

+Quakers, Quaker meetings and Trusts.

+- Quaker Finance & Property oversees

+the budget and finances of Quakers in

+Britain, the work of our commercial

+trading subsidiary, our ethical investment

+portfolio and properties.

+- Quiet Company is our wholly-owned trading subsidiary.
+It operates Friends

+House as a major conference venue and runs the building facilities.
+It also runs our Yorkshire office and Swarthmoor Hal the historic home of Quakerism located in Cumbria.
+Each year, the Company Gift-Aids any profits or surplus to the charity to support and enable Quaker work www.quietcompany.co.uk.